Robert von Puttkamer: Ministerial work

 In 1879 Puttkamer was appointed Prussian minister of education and public worship, the chosen instrument of the Clerical Conservative policy initiated by Bismarck when the Socialist peril made it expedient to conciliate the Catholic Centre.
 As Oberpräsident of Silesia he had already done much to mitigate the rigour of the application of the May Laws, and as minister of education and public worship, he continued this policy.
 He took measures against the undenominational schools, and made concessions to the orthodox Evangelicals.

 In 1881 Puttkamer was appointed Prussian minister of the interior.
 His reactionary conservative temper was in complete harmony with the views of Bismarck and the Emperor William, and with their powerful support he attempted, in defiance of modern democratic principles and even of the spirit of the constitution, to re-establish the old Prussian system of rigid discipline from above.

 He was above all concerned to nip in the bud any tendencies in the civil service to revolt, and it was on his initiative that on 4 January 1882 a royal ordinance laid it down as the duty of all officials to give the government their unconditional support at political elections.
 In a vain effort to combat social democracy, he seriously interfered with the freedom to hold public meetings and attempted the forcible suppression of strike movements.
 However, he did carry out many useful administrative reforms.

+Resignation and controversies

-Puttkamer's administration was intensely unpopular: it was attacked in the Reichstag, not only by Radicals like Richter and Rickert, but also by National Liberals like Bennigsen.
+Puttkamer's administration was intensely unpopular and was attacked in the Reichstag not only by Radicals like Eugen Richter and Rickert but also by National Liberals like Rudolf von Bennigsen.
 When the new Emperor Frederick III, whose liberal tendencies were notorious, succeeded to the throne, it was clear that it could not last.

-In spite of Bismarck's support, Puttkamer was forced to resign on 8 June 1888.
+Some say that his resignature was initiated by Empress (Kaiserin) Victoria, the wife of Emperor Frederick III.
+Puttkamer was a hard pro-conservative and had unconditionally supported Otto von Bismarck.
+In late years of Emperor Vilhelm I's rule, there were many tensions between Puttmark, Otto von Bismarck and their conservatives and pro-liberalist ideas of Crown Prince Frederick and Victoria.
+They escalated so much that in the German newspapers, Crown Princess Victoria was called an "English spy" and "A princess who hates Germany".
+Also, there were many conflicts about ideals of the young Prince Vilhelm II.
+When Vilhelm I died, Prussian family and inheritance laws made the new Kaiser and Kaiserin be Frederick III and Victoria.
+Since Frederick III already had throat cancer and could no speak, Victoria became de facto responsible for managing the German Empire.
+She strongly supported the liberals in the Reichstag, who were only 8% of its members.
+Since she was an Anglophile and the eldest daughter of Queen Victoria and Prince Albert, she hated how he ruled the government body.
+Still, with no political backing, Puttkamer was forced to resign from his position.